plyint/encpass.sh/extensions/keybase/KEYBASE.md

 ```
 $ encpass.sh extension list
-The following extension are available:
+The following extensions are available:
 keybase
 ```